sap-tutorials/Tutorials/tutorials/hana-cloud-cap-add-list-report/hana-cloud-cap-add-list-report.md

 ### Restart the development server

-So we added the Fiori resources now, but they are not yet visible in the running development server.
+We added the Fiori resources now, but they are not yet visible in the running development server.
 This is expected as we started the process *before* the files were created.

-1. Go to the **Debug** view and hit the **restart** button.
+1. Go to the **Debug** view and click the **restart** button.

     <!-- border -->![restart_run](23_restart_run.png)